If we try to define Load Line in the simplest fashion, it will be as follows:

 LF – Lumber Fresh water :- It is situated above the LS by an amount equal FWA.

 LTF – Lumber Tropical Fresh Water :- It is positioned above LT by an amount equal to FWA.

 Every ship that has been surveyed and marked in accordance with the present Load line convention are issued by the authorized administration, an International Load Line Certificate.
 The certificate will have a validity of not more than 5 years and will contain all vital information that includes the assigned freeboard and fresh water allowance.

-If you have more points to mention please go ahead, We would like to see them as comments!
+If you have more points to mention on ship load lines please go ahead, We would like to see them as comments!

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.